James Maxton: Political career

 In 1927, Maxton was elected International Chairman of the League against Imperialism at its General Council meeting in Brussels; he was re-elected to the same post at the League's 1929 Conference in Frankfurt.

-In 1932, Maxton published a popular biography of Bolshevik leader V. I. Lenin.
+In 1932, Maxton published a popular biography of Bolshevik leader Vladimir Lenin.
 Maxton wrote of him: "We are still too near to [Lenin] in time, too close to the happenings incidental to his work, too much under the influence of partisan antipathies or sympathies to venture final assessments.
 It is not yet possible to say that Russia has in practice realised the Utopian state of plenty, of liberty and of happiness, nor is it possible to say that other countries may not reach a better state in speedier and less harsh ways.
 It is possible to say that this man, quiet, unassuming, unimposing, set himself a task of immense size when still a boy, and stuck to it tenaciously to the end of his life."

 In 1936, following the abdication of Edward VIII, Maxton proposed a "republican amendment" to the Abdication Bill, which would have turned the UK from a monarchy into a republic.
 Maxton argued that while the Monarchy had benefited Britain in the past, it had now "outlived its usefulness".
 The amendment was defeated by 403 votes to five.

+With Henk Sneevliet of the Dutch revolutionary communist party the RSP, Maxton headed deputations to civil war Spain on behalf of the international campaign for socialists there persecuted after the May Days of Barcelona.
+"They harassed Republican Ministers with their questions and protests and proceeded to knock on the doors of the Communist Party's secret prisons."
+Victor Serge described "Maxton the imperturbable, with his angular face and steady grey eyes, pipe in mouth, heard the Spanish ministers Irujo and Zugazagoita — honest Republicans who had done their utmost to save the victims—reply to him: 'These abominable acts are done against our will.
+Do you think we are safe ourselves?'"
+Despite expecting to hear that the POUM Executive had been summarily executed, the campaign, according to Victor Serge in the 1940s, saved their lives (with the exception of Andreu Nin) and was "a real moral triumph".

 In his diary for 3 September 1939, Sir Ralph Glyn reported that "James Maxton, the pacifist, rose, gaunt, a Horseman from the Apocalypse, doom written across his face," and declared, "Don't let's talk of national honour: what do such phrases mean?
 The plain fact is that war means the slaughter of millions.
 If the Prime Minister can still maintain the peace, he will have saved those lives, he mustn't be rushed."

 During the Second World War, Maxton visited HM Prison Brixton to see Oswald Mosley, the leader of the British Union of Fascists, who was then being detained under the Defence Regulations.

 On 29 January 1942, Maxton was the only one out of 465 members of the House of Commons to vote against a Motion of Confidence in Winston Churchill's wartime government.